solana-labs/solana/docs/src/developing/programming-model/accounts.md

 Accounts that have never been created via the system program can also be passed to programs.
-When an instruction references an account that hasn't been previously created the program will be passed an account that is owned by the system program, has zero lamports, and zero data.
+When an instruction references an account that hasn't been previously created, the program will be passed an account that is owned by the system program with zero lamports and zero data.
 But, the account will reflect whether it is a signer of the transaction or not and therefore can be used as an authority.
 Authorities in this context convey to the program that the holder of the private key associated with the account's public key signed the transaction.